0x25/orc/README.md

     optional arguments:
-      -h, --help                  Show this help message and exit -t THREAD, --thread THREAD  Number of default concurent thread in block if not set -c CONF, --conf CONF        YAML config file, default name is [orc.yaml]
+      -h, --help                  Show this help message and exit -t THREAD, --thread THREAD  Number of default concurent thread in block if not set [4] -c CONF, --conf CONF        YAML config file, default name is [orc.yaml]

 ## Variables
 A templating mecanisme is used to replace variables in commands.
 A variable can be a simple value or a list of value.

 <u>Example of variables configuration:</u>

+    files:
+      - iplist: myfile.txt

     vars:
       - myvalue: somedata